warodri/Traductor/README.md

 <script src="api/traductor.js"></script>
 ```

-On, once this script is loaded, add the translations:
+Ok, once this script is loaded, add the translations:
 ```
 <script>
   let vt = new Traductor();